Leaders with Game: Lessons from Game of Thrones

 There are so many things I love about the show - the array of fiercely strong female leads, the dramatic and vastly different geographic settings, the stunning costumes.
 But perhaps best of all?
 I love that I can draw lots of leadership lessons from the various characters and their successes and failures.

 I’m certainly not the first person to comment on the parallels between the kingdom of Westeros and the boardroom.
 Heck, there’s even a book written on the topic.

 Part of what makes the show so wildly popular is that even its strongest characters have very human flaws.
 As a business leader, it’s fascinating to watch how leaders in the show emerge, grow, stumble, and grow some more.
-Here are a few of my personal favorites:
+Here are a three of my types of leaders from GoT:

 Jon Snow is perhaps the best known leader from the show - albeit a reluctant one.
 But whether he likes it or not, people on both sides of the wall feel inspired to follow his lead.
 One big reason?
 He's not afraid to do the dirty work.
 You know that if Jon Snow is asking you to head into battle, he's going to be right there fighting with you.

-Leadership Lesson: While any truly inspirational leader must hold firm to their beliefs about right vs. wrong, they must also be open to feedback from their team and course correct when needed.
+2. While any truly inspirational leader must hold firm to their beliefs about right vs. wrong, they must also be open to feedback from their team and course correct when needed.

 Dany is the embodiment of values-based leadership.
 She is determined to end slavery, empower the powerless, and break the system of feuding families all making a power play for the throne.
 She helps people understand her vision and the role they play in achieving it.
 Her stirring speeches have inspired thousands to join her to fight enemies known and unknown (of course, her dragons and a few super-human skills have helped too).

-Leadership Lesson: Stand up for what you believe and make your voice heard.
+3. Stand up for what you believe and make your voice heard.

-Tyrion is hands-down the show's most surprising (and my favorite!) leader.
+Tyrion Lannister is hands-down the show's most surprising (and my favorite!) leader.
 In the first season, Tyrion was basically a lazy, entitled party animal, and I kept finding myself wondering, "Why is this guy so popular among fans??"
 But as the battle for the throne has dragged on, Tyrion has proven to be so much more than he initially seemed - a brilliant military strategist, a fighter and protector, and trusted advisor.